Have questions? We're here.

 Day 9: Pearl Islands

-The Pearl Islands of Panama is an archipelago located in the North Pacific Ocean in the Gulf of Panama, covering around 250 small islands.
+After a morning at sea, you reach The Pearl Islands of Panama, an archipelago in the North Pacific Ocean in the Gulf of Panama, covering around 250 small islands.
 The Spanish Conquistadors discovered the islands in 1503 and gave the Islands its name due to the great amounts of pearls found on them.
-The Pearl Islands were originally named by the Spanish explorer Vasco Nuñez de Balboa due to the bountiful pearls that were harvested off the islands’ shores.
-The Pearl Islands are most famous for their spectacular and tranquil white sand beaches, untouched forests, and colorful coral reefs offshore – ideal for diving, snorkeling, and kayaking.
+The Pearl Islands were originally named by the Spanish explorer Vasco Nunez de Balboa due to the bountiful pearls that were harvested off the islands’ shores.
+The Pearl Islands are most famous for their spectacular, tranquil white sand beaches, untouched forests, and colorful coral reefs offshore.

 Day 10: Panama City